 When you are the seller it’s a good idea to pay for a vehicle history report once you’ve paid off the finance.
 If you don’t have the title in your possession yet, you can show this to buyers to prove you are the rightful owner and are in a position to sell the car and that the title will be available shortly.

-When you’re buying privately it’s always a good idea to get a vehicle history report before you commit to buy and handover any money.
+When you’re buying privately it’s always a good idea to get a vehicle history report before you commit to buying and hand over any money.
 Most dealers will do a history check as a matter of routine and it will be readily available for any prospective buyer to view.
 If you’re selling privately it will always help your selling efforts if you have a history report to hand and it doesn’t cost a lot to get hold of one.

 Don’t feel like a victim